Stuart Whittingham: Career

 Whittingham's first recorded match is for the Sussex U-13 team in June 2007.
 Other Sussex cricket teams he has also represented are Sussex U-15s and U-17s, the Sussex Academy, and the Sussex Second XI; Whittingham has also played non first class matches for Roffey Cricket Club and Loughborough MCC University Whittingham made two appearances for Scotland U-19s in 2013/14, in warmup matches for the 2014 Under-19 Cricket World Cup, and was named in the squad for the tournament.
-Whittingham made his first-class cricket debut for Loughborough MCC University against Hampshire in April 2015.
-His bowling figures were 1/77 and 0/32.
+Whittingham made his first-class cricket debut for Loughborough MCC University against Hampshire in April 2015 returning bowling figures of 1/77 and 0/32.
 Whittingham was awarded a junior professional contract for Sussex for the 2016 English cricket season.
 He made his first appearance for Sussex in a County Championship match against Derbyshire, taking figures of 2/38.
 He dismissed Hamish Rutherford and Neil Broom, and also hit Billy Godleman on the helmet.

 He made his One Day International debut for Scotland against Papua New Guinea in the 2015–17 ICC World Cricket League Championship on 6 October 2017.
 He made his Twenty20 International (T20I) debut for Scotland against Ireland on 16 June 2018.